zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/configuration.md

     apBundle: "<policy_bundle_name>.tgz"
 ```

-This example shows the same policy as above but with a log bundle used for :
+This example shows the same policy as above but with a log bundle used for security log configuration:

 ```yaml